 Covering the above major innovations, and several others, Holosonics has over 25 issued patents in the USA and Internationally, with many others pending.

 We would love to speak to you about your audio needs.
 Please complete the form below to request more information on Audio Spotlight.
-Someone will respond in 24-48 hours.
+Someone will respond in one business day.